 However, the research could also be useful in treating smoking cessation in the general population, especially amongst those who have tried and failed to give up multiple times.
 For these people, combining smoking cessation with a focus on activities that give pleasure could be a useful method in preventing relapse within the first few weeks.

-To find out more about the side effects to quitting smoking and the treatments available to help you our medical experts provide advice and guidance.
+To find out more about the side effects to quitting smoking and the treatments available to help you our partner Medical experts provide advice and guidance.